← All integrations

 What lands in your workspace

-products Product catalog with variants, prices, inventory.
+products Product catalog with variants, prices, and inventory levels.

 Common workflows